 Never leave food open, unless it is at the dining table during a meal.
-Make sure you store all leftover food in air tight containers or in the refrigerator, where mice cannot have access to it.
+Make sure you store all leftover food in air-tight containers or in the refrigerator, where mice can't access it.

 Make it a habit to empty out the garbage can every other day.
 This will prevent food and other trash from rotting in the garbage can.

 Close the garbage can securely all the time.
 Avoid using garbage cans that do not belong to you.
 Clean the garbage can regularly to remove all rotten food and other trash.
 Mice can survive on very little food, and it takes diligent cleaning to deprive them.